jershonpaulisaac/Caesar-Cipher-Algorithm/README.md

 4. View the output in the console.

 ## Example
+-------Encryptor/Decryptor-------

+Choose an option:
+1. Encrypt
+2. Decrypt

 Enter your choice (1 or 2): 1

+You chose to Encrypt the text.

 Enter the text to encrypt: Hello, World!
 Enter the shift value: 4

 Cipher text: Lipps, Asvph!

 ## Requirements